-[LTR 14] The following quantitative methods shall be used for total internal-to-external leak testing of pressurized test articles such as vehicles and/or spacecraft (technique [1]) and subsystem components such as electrical and/or fluid feedthroughs (technique [2]):
+[LTR 14] The following quantitative methods shall be used for total internal-to-external leak testing of pressurized test articles such as spacecraft/vehicles and pressurized equipment/pressure vessels (technique [1]) and subsystem components such as electrical and/or fluid feedthroughs (technique [2]):

 - a.
-Chamber Technique [1] for Spacecraft/Vehicle: - (1) Completely place the test article in a vacuum chamber and test for total leakage with a leak detector appropriate for the tracer gas used. - (2) Calibrate the leak test setup (vacuum chamber, all associated lines and fittings, and a leak detector) with the standard leak (see section 4.2.1.1 in this NASA Technical Standard) to determine the leak test setup relative sensitivity to be used to establish the test article leakage rate. - (3) Charge the test article with a known concentration of a tracer gas to the required pressure.

-(4) Maintain the required pressure until stabilization (four consecutive readings no less than 5 minutes apart with no more than a 10% variation in the leak detector output from one measurement to the next, including the first and last measurements) of the leak detector output is achieved.
+Chamber Technique [1] for Spacecraft/Vehicles and Pressurized Equipment/Pressure Vessels: - (1) Completely place the test article in a vacuum chamber and test for total leakage with a leak detector appropriate for the tracer gas used. - (2) Calibrate the leak test setup (vacuum chamber, all associated lines and fittings, and a leak detector) with the standard leak (see section 4.2.1.1 in this Standard) to determine the leak test setup relative sensitivity to be used to establish the test article leakage rate. - (3) Charge the test article with a known concentration of a tracer gas to the required pressure. - (4) Maintain the required pressure until stabilization (four consecutive readings no less than 5 minutes apart with no more than a 10% variation in the leak detector output from one measurement to the next, including the first and last measurements) of the leak detector output is achieved.